microsoft/PR-Metrics/PipelinesTasks/PRMetrics/docs/marketplace.md

 A more thorough description of the extension can be found [here][readme].

-If you have feedback or issues, please file an issue on [GitHub][issues].
+If you have feedback or encounter errors, please file an issue on [GitHub][issues].

 [build]: https://docs.microsoft.com/azure/devops/pipelines/create-first-pipeline
 [github]: https://github.com/microsoft/OMEX-Azure-DevOps-Extensions